 Step 3: Hosting

 Another major decision.
-Here you’re looking for reasonable price, fast page loading, lots of space, and good customer service.
+Here you’re looking for a reasonable price, fast page loading, lots of space, and good customer service.
 My recommendation for smaller websites is HostGator and LiquidWeb for larger sites.
 This site is hosted on LiquidWeb, but I have other sites hosted on HostGator and they’re good (plus they’re less expensive).

 Step 4: Website Design